Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 -Some college, no degree (19% of respondents)

--High school diploma or equivalent (15% of respondents)
+-  High school diploma or equivalent (15% of respondents)
 * Wages: Median wages (2019)	$48.45 hourly, $100,780 annual
 * Top industry: